llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

 If the regular expression starts with `::` (or `^::`), it is matched against the fully qualified name (``::std::original``).

+To aid with finding the fully qualified names of expressions, the option ``ShowFullyQualifiedNames`` can be used.
+This option will show the fully qualified name of all functions matched by the custom function matchers.

 Options
 -------